ajskateboarder/randomdog/README.md

 In addition to your token, you need an existing repo with a `README.md` file in it.
 Use the slugpath (ex: torvalds/linux)

 And throw both of these things into the `config.json` file.
+After that, open up a console window and type `python auto.py`